enricorox/USTAR/README.md

 # USTAR (Unitig STitch STar)
 ## Overview
-USTAR is a kmers (multi-)set compressor, with counting.
+USTAR is a kmers set compressor, with counting.

 It is based on the ideas of [UST](https://github.com/medvedevgroup/UST) and [prophAsm](https://github.com/prophyle/prophasm)